PsychDistress/PsychDistress.github.io/README.md

 # Psychological Distress Webpage

-This will serve as a static webpage and reditect to the Psychological Distress Facebook page (*link to come*).
+This will serve as a static webpage and reditect to the Psychological Distress [Facebook page](https://www.facebook.com/Psychological-Distress-534852150047956)